|

 The Wounded Woman

-A father wounded in his psychological development, Linda Leonard
+A father wounded in his own psyche, Linda Leonard believes, often

-believes, cannot often give his daughter the care and guidance she needs.
+cannot adequately support his daughter in the care and guidance she needs.

-examples from her own life and her work with clients, as well as dreams,
+Using examples from her own life and her work with clients, as well as

-fairy tales, myths, films, and literature, Leonard charts paths toward
+dreams, fairy tales, myths, films, and literature, Leonard charts paths

-psychological transformation and a fruitful, caring relationship between
+toward psychological transformation and a fruitful, caring relationship

-men and women, fathers and daughters — one that honors both the
+between men and women, fathers and daughters — one that honors both

 Check